Bead Fishing For Trout – Easy Guide Secrets

 I will change my colors based on the time of year and the water conditions.

-If there are other fish spawning in the area at the time you are fishing, the natural fish eggs in the water that the trout are already feeding on will often be orange or yellow-orange in color, so the best bead colors will be ones that match the natural eggs.
+If there are other fish spawning in the area, the natural fish eggs in the water that the trout are already feeding on will often be orange or yellow-orange in color, so the best bead colors will be ones that match the natural eggs.

-I will change to bigger beads and brighter colors when the water is dirty.
+I will change to bigger beads and brighter colors in dirty water.

 I will also use bigger beads in faster water because they stand out better.